AgneseLan/false-killer-column/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Session Info 📋
-For reproducibility purposes, here is the output of utils::sessionInfo() used to perform the analyses in the publication.
+For reproducibility purposes, here is the output of sessioninfo::session_info() used to perform the analyses in the publication.

 ```
 ─ Session info ───────────────────────────────────────────────────────────────────────────────────────────────────────────